pyladiesams/data-interpretation-beginner-sep2020/README.md

-# An introduction to { YOUR TOPIC } with { LIBRARY YOU USE }
+# An introduction to Data Interpretation and Storytelling with Python
-### Level: Beginner or Advanced
+### Level: Beginner
-### Presentation: (where your audience can find the presentation)
+### Presentation: https://github.com/pyladiesams/data-interpretation-beginner-sep2020 (Navigate the workshop folder)

 ## Project description
-Describe why your introduction to this topic is important and what you want to teach to your audience
+Data Interpretation is a crucial part of Data Analytics and it is quite meaningful for data wrangling, exploration, and presentation.
+Interested individuals who want to step in the world of data, need to develop their skills in three dimensions to be able to interpret data in a suitable manner.
+The three dimensions are including programming skills, statistics knowledge, and domain knowledge.
+In this workshop, we will focus on all those dimensions using a business case.
+We will use an interesting angle to look at the business problem and prepare for the story that we want to tell to the front-line decision makers.

 ## Setup:
 Set up a Python 3 environment that can run Jupyter notebooks (Jupyter or Jupyterlab) and install the following libraries:
+* pandas
+* matplotlib
+* numpy
-* ...
+* zipfile

 The easiest way to do this is to install [anaconda](https://www.anaconda.com/distribution/) and install the libraries in your root environment:
 ```conda install matplotlib pandas seaborn```